nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 {% endhighlight %}
 </div>

 Now, let's see if jsHint is working.
-If you go back to a javascript document in Sublime, try to add extra unused variables and see if those are boxed in yellow as well.
+If you go back to a JavaScript document in Sublime, try to add extra unused variables and see if those are boxed in yellow as well.

 ![JSCS warning]({{ site.url }}/images/linter-error2.png){: .one-image-center}
 ![JSCS warning]({{ site.url }}/images/linter-message2.png){: .one-image-center}